 Network synthesis automatically creates two-port, impedance-matching networks based on proprietary evolutionary EM optimization.

-PDKs developed to work with NI AWR software are available from leading gallium arsenide (GaAs), gallium nitride (GaN), and silicon (Si) foundries.
+PDKs developed to work with AWR software are available from leading gallium arsenide (GaAs), gallium nitride (GaN), and silicon (Si) foundries.